-In order to analyze the results of the ideas, concerns, questions and observations raised by participants in WG2 focus groups, we proceeded by
+In order to analyze the ideas, concerns, questions and observations raised by participants in WG2 focus groups, we proceeded by analysing:

-- i) an analysis of the content of the responses and - ii) a quantitative lexical analysis of the terms used and the relationships between them, followed by a semantic analysis in order to correctly identify the meaning of the double terms or even triple meaning (eg: does "world" mean "planet", "people" or "society"?).
+- i) the content of the responses and

+- ii) the terms and lexical register used as well as the relationships between them, followed by a semantic analysis in order to correctly identify the meaning of the double terms or even triple meaning (ex : does the word "world" mean "planet", "people" or "society"?).

-Statistical analyzes were also carried out to try to identify sets of terms appearing grouped together as well as their possible links.
+Statistical analysis was also carried out to try to identify sets of terms appearing grouped together as well as their possible links.
 For example, is the word "management" more often associated with the word "sustainable" or "human factor"?
-The lexical analysis (carried out by Stéphanie de Chalvron) and that of the content of the verbatims (carried out by S. La Branche) complement each other, each confirming in their own way the conclusions presented here.
+Both analyses, lexical (carried out by Stéphanie de Chalvron) and verbatim content (carried out by S. La Branche) complement each other, each confirming in their own way the conclusions presented here.
+For example, participants express concerns about the relationship between "management" and "change", and that they associate this with the question of measurement.